 See Trap Music

-where gangsta is striped to the bare essentials of just a good beat and gangsta cliches.
+where gangsta is stripped to the bare essentials of just a good beat and gangsta cliches.

 , which is when you take gangsta rap and add gory lyrics akin to Death Metal